Join the Team

 Several Georgetown graduate programs have capstone or internship requirements.
 Depending on the program, Georgetown students may be able to work in the MAVRC to meet their program’s requirements.
 In these instances, the MAVRC Director works with the student and program staff if necessary to create a position that is mutually beneficial for the student and the center.

-If you are interested in the working in the MAVRC to meet a programs internship or capstone requirement, please contact the Military and Veterans’ Resource Center at veteranservices@georgetown.edu or schedule a meeting with the Director here.
+If you are interested in the working in the MAVRC to meet a programs internship or capstone requirement, please contact our office at veteranservices@georgetown.edu.